baobabsoluciones/mango-ui/docs/components/README.md

 - `valueColor`: String - The color of the KPI value.
 Default color is `#000000`.
 - `titleColor`: String - The color of the KPI title.
 Default color is `#000000`.
 - `height`: String - The height of the card in pixels.
 Default height is 150px.
+- `width`: String - The width of the card in pixels.
+Default height is auto.
 - `chartWidth`: String - The width of the chart in pixels.
 Default width for the charts is 150px.
 - `chartHeight`: String - The height of the chart in pixels.
 Default width for the charts is 150px.
 - `fontSize`: String - The size of the title font in pixels.
 Default size for the title font is 16px.